Report: Treasury fund to ease virus crisis off to slow start | WTOP

 The Fed says it takes time to ensure that the program includes legal language that protects taxpayers.
 The Fed was criticized for failing to ensure such safeguards during the 2008 financial crisis, most notably to bail out insurance giant AIG.

-Representatives for Pelosi and McConnell said they had no update on when the oversight position would be filled.

-Treasury Secretary Steven Mnuchin and Federal Reserve Chairman Jerome Powell are set to testify Tuesday before the Senate Banking Committee.
+Treasury Secretary Steven Mnuchin is set to testify along with Powell on Tuesday before the Senate Banking Committee.

+Mnuchin says in prepared testimony that the Paycheck Protection Program to provide forgiveable loans to small businesses has processed more than 4.2 million loans worth over $530 billion.
+The program is working “to keep tens of millions of hardworking Americans on the payroll,” Mnuchin says.
+The loans don’t have to be paid back as long as the borrower uses 75% of the money to cover payroll.

+AP economics writers Christopher Rugaber and Martin Crutsinger contributed to this report.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.